 Seven Years Later: The Vernon Wells Contract

-It’s hard to believe, but 2014 marks the final year of Vernon Wells’ 7-year/$126 million dollar contract.
+It’s hard to believe, but 2014 marks the final year of Vernon Wells’ 7-year/$126 million contract.
 Originally inked just over seven years ago, the deal made Wells the richest player in Toronto Blue Jays franchise history.

 The contract truly encapsulated the free-spending ways of the early days of Rogers ownership of the Blue Jays, as Wells’ contract was just one of many high-dollar deals on the Blue Jays roster.